- Home

 Blair Castle & Garden Admission

-Blair Castle stands in its grounds near the village of Blair Atholl in Perthshire in Scotland.
+Blair Castle stands near the village of Blair Atholl in Scotland’s Perthshire.
 It is the ancestral home of the Clan Murray, and was historically the seat of their chief, the Duke of Atholl.
-Castle tours are self-guided, with information in every room and guides on each floor to answer any questions you may have.
-Find us on the SMARTIFY APP and enjoy an audio tour during your visit to the Castle.
+The castle has an extraordinary history, during peace and conflict.
+Over a period of 750 years, it witnessed politicians, soldiers, agriculturalists, and entrepreneurs.
+The 30 rooms bring to life Scottish Baronial architecture and interiors.
+Castle tours have information in every room and welcoming guides on each floor to answer your questions.
+(The Tullibardine Restaurant and Castle Gardens are closed during the winter season.)

 Must-See Sites